Man’s Best Friend:

 I cannot speak with any authority regarding the more detailed picture explored in the book itself, but that capsule review is certainly sound enough to be able to recognize it when one sees it in action.
 Or at least to recognize it eventually.

 In such a case one cannot really make any clear statements about the individual’s “underlying character”.
-For you have never really met it.
+For you have never actually met it.
 What you see is only an impressive display of their network of coping mechanisms.

-But the definition as stated works very well when you use it as a yardstick to measure up any number of fictional people.
+But the definition as stated above works very well when you use it as a yardstick to measure up any number of fictional people.
 For example, it works extraordinarily well, as applied to the adolescent Tom Riddle once he had entered the wizarding world.
 (It does not apply at all to the current Lord Voldemort, nor, apparently, to the young Tom Riddle of the orphanage, who had clearly never exerted himself to ingratiate himself to anybody.)

 It works almost as well for what we were shown of Sirius Black.